How My Mind Works

 Almost no memory I have involves images.
 I have a few, but most things I remember are feelings or information that can't easily be described with words.
 If you tell me "remember that blond girl yesterday" I'd have no idea whom you're talking about.
 I've even realized mid-conversation that some of my former employees from a decade ago were black, but I didn't know who that was until I was told their names.
 My brain simply doesn't store visual appearance as a retrieval key.

-This has a name: hypophantasia—a low-imagery cognitive style.
-If you ask me to imagine a red apple, I can somehow picture the stem on top, the bottom indent.
-But the whole apple?
-A red circle at best.
-Organic shapes collapse into simple geometry.
-Technical objects—a computer, a house, a lock mechanism—I can rotate freely in my mind, but they appear as wireframes: structure without texture.
+If you ask me to imagine a red apple, I can somehow sense the stem on top, the bottom indent.
+But I don't see it.
+Organic shapes collapse into abstract spatial knowledge.
+Technical objects — a computer, a house, a lock mechanism — I can reason about freely in my mind, but they appear as wireframes: structure without texture, if they appear at all.

 Yet my spatial reasoning is strong.
 I can mentally float around every house or apartment I ever lived in—placing rooms relative to other rooms across different floors, locating windows, switches, furniture.
 If you've ever used a 3D level editor like Hammer (the one that shipped with Half-Life), imagine that: brush geometry, entities, relationships.
 That's roughly what my internal representation looks like.